Tall Poppy Theory™

-A research-backed framework for high-performing women facing workplace targeting and retaliation.
+A research-informed decision framework for high-performing women navigating workplace bullying, harassment, targeting, and retaliation

-47% Nearly half of high-performing women who fought workplace bullying visibly were fired within 12 months
+47% of women whose responses became visible and attributable were fired within 12 months

 In this research, visibility matters: